tubbybtch/HtmlToJson/README.md

 # HtmlToJson
-Class to convert HTML to JSONN
+Class to convert HTML to JSON